 Three critical insights emerged from the ethnographic work that fundamentally shaped the game's design approach:

 I observed consistent personification of natural elements—not as mere symbols, but as active spiritual beings requiring respect and care.
 The Ganges River wasn't just a water source; she was Goddess Ganga.
-The mountains weren't just landscapes; they were divine manifestations of specific deities requiring protection.
-This personification meant environmental harm wasn't abstract damage to ecosystems—it was direct disrespect to sentient spiritual beings.
+The mountains weren't just landscapes; they were divine manifestations requiring protection.

 Climate impacts weren't abstract global issues—they were tangible disruptions to sacred practices.
 Heavy monsoon rains washed out roads to temples, preventing devotees from completing pilgrimages.
 Deforestation meant losing sacred groves where specific deities resided.
-Water scarcity in sacred tanks meant inability to perform required ablutions.
-Each climate impact had immediate religious consequences, making environmental protection spiritually urgent rather than morally optional.
+Each climate impact had immediate religious consequences.

-Temple authorities weren't promoting environmental protection through secular arguments about sustainability or resource conservation.
+Temple authorities weren't promoting environmental protection through secular arguments about sustainability.
 Instead, they framed environmental action as dharma (religious duty).
-Signs throughout the pilgrimage paths read: "This forest is the abode of Lord Ayyappa—protecting it is your spiritual duty."
-Environmental action wasn't recommended behavior—it was obligatory religious practice.
+Signs throughout pilgrimage paths read: "This forest is the abode of Lord Ayyappa—protecting it is your spiritual duty."

 Phase 2: Co-Design & Cultural Navigation

 First Prototype Concept: Players would directly control Hindu deities like Ganesha or Shiva, using divine powers to combat pollution and climate change.
-This seemed logical from a game design perspective—players control powerful characters to solve problems.
+This seemed logical from a game design perspective.

 Key Learning: Representation isn't just about including cultural content—it requires theological accuracy and cultural respect.
 Game mechanics that make sense from a design perspective might violate cultural principles when applied to sacred content.